ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Cons:
 - The scope they test is larger than that of unit tests.
 Making it a bit more difficult to maintain, but still al ot easier in comparison to Service and UUI tests.

+> NOTE: to keep my component tests fast I tend to use an in-memory version of the database.
+Entity Framework for example not only supports SQL Server, but also has an in-memory provider and a SQLite provider that are designed for test automation.
+See [Testing without your production database system](https://learn.microsoft.com/en-us/ef/core/testing/testing-without-the-database) for more information.

 > Include image of test 'tree' and mention that coverage is high with component tests so the need for unit tests is lower.

-### SpecFlow in the Test Pyramid
+### Scope of SpecFlow tests

 I find the component test level ideal for automating Gherkin scenarios with SpecFlow.
-Their scope is not to small as it usually is with unit tests, but I still get the advantages of in-process tests that can run in an automated build pipeline and on my local development machine without requiring a deployment.
+Their scope is not to small, as it usually is with unit tests, and I still get the advantages of in-process tests.

 When I automate scenarios with SpecFlow I use the following scope.
 As you can see, I tend to skip the Controller and include the database.